pR0Ps/pelican-sitemap/README.md

   Valid frequency values are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly` and `never`.

+- `exclude`, which is a list of regular expressions

+  If a page matches any of these regular expressions, it will not be included in the site map.

 If a key is missing or a value is incorrect, it will be replaced with the default value.